 This achievement was accomplished by Victor Sheppard who used the Tundra for his oil supply job.
 The only issue was at 776k miles and this issue was not engine-related.
 When Toyota learned about this Tundra, they decided to give Victor a new Tundra for his achievement.

 Then they tore the million mile Tundra apart to learn what could go wrong with a million mile car.
 The engine and all of the internals were in immaculate condition.
-That tells a lot that if you maintain a car that you will see it reach these milestones.
+That tells a lot that if you maintain a car you will see it reach these milestones.

-Lexus LS400
+Million Mile Car #3: Lexus LS400

 Nevertheless, he bought this Lexus with 850,000 miles on the clock.
 The Lexus LS400 was properly maintained during its long life and he bought it as his daily.
-He actually borrowed this car to a lot of his friends.
+He actually borrowed this car from a lot of his friends.
 Only to hit 1 million on the clock which the Lexus actually did.

-As we know Lexus is owned by Toyota and similarly with the Tundra story, this one tells us a lot that if you maintain these cars, they will last forever and run without issues.
+As we know Lexus is owned by Toyota and similarly to the Tundra story, this one tells us a lot that if you maintain these cars, they will last forever and run without issues.

-BMW 325i 1990 Mobil 1
+Million Mile Car #4: BMW 325i 1990 Mobil 1

-Unlike most of the cars on this list that was bought by individuals, this car was bought by a company.
+Unlike most of the cars on this list that were bought by individuals, this car was bought by a company.
 More precisely the American company Mobil 1 is quite known for its quality oils.

-As the car hit 1 million miles, the mechanics tore it apart and the engine internals was like new.
+As the car hit 1 million miles, the mechanics tore it apart and the engine internals were like new.
 And that is telling you a lot about the 2.5 BMW engines at the day.
 They were the perfect engines in 1990.

-Hyundai Elantra 2013
+Million Mile Car #5: Hyundai Elantra 2013

 If you think that new cars suck in quality then you are probably wrong.
 A 2013 Hyundai Elantra made it to hit 1 million miles and became a million mile car.
 But how did this happen?